 Basically, the missing ingredient you will develop in drafting is your point of view-your discussion and explanation of what the research shows-your "so what?"

 You will turn in your draft to me.
-Here are some tips on getting started.

-If you feel like you know where you're going with this and just want to get to write the essay, do that.
 This should be typed and correctly formatted and represent a solid start on the essay even though it is a draft.
 In essence, it should be near the final stage.